dfrappart/dfrappart.github.io/_posts/2025-05-22-More_on_Gateway_API.markdown

 The same can be applied to Cilium where we can find that the supported version is `1.2.0`.

-So that's one warning point: Validate the CRDs versions is the one supported by the Gateway API proovider.
+So that's one warning point: Validate the CRDs versions is the one supported by the Gateway API provider.

 We can start looking at the gateway class.